cbonoz/ably23/README.md

 ### Inspiration

 Apps like Sentry and Datadog exist for observability, but they often come with complex setups and a steep learning curve, and sometimes you may just be looking at a narrower problem of needing exception monitoring.

-AblyMonitor is an open source dashboarding app inspired by the need for a simpler and more streamlined solution for monitoring exceptions in real-time.

 ### How it works